laravel/docs/structure.md

 <a name="the-resources-directory"></a>
 #### The Resources Directory

-The `resources` directory contains your views as well as your raw, un-compiled assets such as LESS, SASS, or JavaScript.
+The `resources` directory contains your views as well as your raw, un-compiled assets such as CSS or JavaScript.
 This directory also houses all of your language files.

 <a name="the-routes-directory"></a>
 #### The Routes Directory